Eniola011/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. how to duplicate the last line in shell script?
 10. how to remove files that are ".js"extension in shell script"
 11. how to count directories and subdirectories in shell script?
 12. Create a script that displays the 10 newest files in the current directory.

-Requirements:

-One file per line
-Sorted from the newest to the oldest
+Requirements: a)One file per line. b)Sorted from the newest to the oldest
 13. how to sort out a unique list of words?
+14. Display lines containing the pattern “root” from the file /etc/passwd.